-As described in Note M to the financial statements, the College implemented Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-based IT Arrangements.
+As discussed in Note L to the financial statements, in the year ended June 30, 2022 the College adopted new accounting guidance, GASB Statement No. 87, Leases.
 Our opinions are not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements